-- 8. If the disposition is due to a casualty or theft, a statement providing the information you need to complete Form 4684.
-Casualties and Thefts. - 9.
-If the sale was an installment sale made during the partnership's tax year, any information you need to complete Form 6252, Installment Sale Income.
-The partnership also must separately report your share of all payments received for the property in the following tax years.
-See the Instructions for Form 6252 for details. - Code G. Recapture of section 179 deduction.
-The partnership will report your distributive share of any recapture of section 179 expense deduction if business use of any property for which the section 179 expense deduction was passed through to partners dropped to 50 percent or less.
-If business use of the property dropped to 50 percent or less, the partnership must provide all the following information. - 1.
-Your distributive share of the depreciation allowed or allowable (not including the section 179 expense deduction). - 2.
+Code M. Recapture of section 179 deduction.
+The partnership will report your distributive share of any recapture of section

+179 expense deduction if business use of any property for which the section 179 expense deduction was passed through to partners dropped to 50 percent or less.
+If business use of the property dropped to 50 percent or less, the partnership must provide all the following information.

+- 1. Your distributive share of the depreciation allowed or allowable (not including the section 179 expense deduction). - 2.
 Your distributive share of the section 179 expense deduction (if any) passed through for the property and the partnership's tax year(s) in which the amount was passed through.
-Reduce this amount by the portion, if any, of your unused (carryover) section 179 expense deduction for this property. - Code H. Special basis adjustment.
-If you acquired an interest in an oil and gas partnership, you are required to attach a statement to your return for the year of the transfer that shows your computation of any section 743(b) basis adjustment and your allocation of the basis adjustment to specific properties.
-The partnership will provide the information you need to prepare this statement.
-See Regulations sections 1.743(b)-1(k)(1)(ii) and (iii) for more information. - Code I. Section 453(I)(3) information.
+Reduce this amount by the portion, if any, of your unused (carryover) section 179 expense deduction for this property.

+Code N. Interest expense for corporate partners.
+The partnership will report each corporate partner's distributive share of the partnership's interest expense.
+This amount is reported elsewhere on Schedule K-1 and the total amount is reported here for information only.
+Your distributive share of interest income is reported in box 5 and your share of the partnership's liabilities is reported in Item M, Part II.
+A corporate partner's distributive share of interest income, interest expense, and partnership liabilities are treated as income, expense, and liabilities of the corporation for purposes of the limitation on the deduction for interest under section 163(j).

+Code O. Section 453(I)(3) information.
 The partnership will report any information you need to figure the interest due under section 453(I)(3) with respect to the disposition of certain timeshares and residential lots on the installment method.
 If you are an individual, report the interest on Form 1040, line 63.
-Write "453(I)(3)" and the amount of the interest on the dotted line to the left of line 63. - Code J. Section 453A(c) information.
+Write "453(I)(3)" and the amount of the interest on the dotted line to the left of line 63.

+Code P. Section 453A(c) information.
 The partnership will report any information you need to figure the interest due under section 453A(c) with respect to certain installment sales.
 If you are an individual, report the interest on Form 1040, line 63.
 Write "453A(c)" and the amount of the interest on the dotted line to the left of line 63.
 See the instructions for Form 6252 for more information.
 Also see section 453A(c) for details on making the computation.

-Code K. Section 1260(b) information.
+Code Q. Section 1260(b) information.
 The partnership will report any information you need to figure the interest due under section 1260(b).
 If the partnership had gain from certain constructive ownership transactions, your tax liability must be increased by the interest charge on any deferral of gain recognition under section 1260(b).
 Report the interest on Form 1040, line 63.
 Write "1260(b)" and the amount of the interest on the dotted line to the left of line 63.
 See section 1260(b) for details, including how to figure the interest.

-Code L. Interest allocable to production expenditures.
+Code R. Interest allocable to production expenditures.
 The partnership will report any information you need relating to interest expense that you are required to capitalize under section 263A for production expenditures.
 See Regulations sections 1.263A-8 through 1.263A-15 for more information.